Skip to main content

 We're also taking a number of steps to make sure you know and can tolerate the illiquidity of this investment, including a cap on the investment size and a suitability check.
 Even with these steps, you should know that you may not be able to withdraw all of your funds.

+On top of Wealthsimple’s standard managed fees for its advisory services, the investment will be subject to other fees based on the underlying managers.
+The underlying managers typically charge 1.5% management fee and 12.5% to 15% performance fee, provided the investments earn at least 5% return.
 There are often fees from the managers of private equity funds for secondary interests in funds, which will vary depending on the manager.
-While these can be substantial, keep in mind that they're often outweighed by the discount in price.
+While these can be meaningful, keep in mind that they are often outweighed by the discount in price.
+Historically, private equity has outperformed the stock market after fees, making it an attractive option for long-term investors looking to build wealth.

 We'll invest in existing private equity fund investments (“secondaries”) and new private equity investments directly in companies (“co-investments”).